 A sump pump failure can be a major disaster, especially in a finished basement.
 Flood waters can damage walls, appliances and possessions resulting in costly repairs and headache.
-Here are some helpful tips to make sure your sump pump is in good condition and fit to handle a great deal of water.
+Here is helpful information to make sure your sump pump is in good condition and ready to handle a great deal of water.

 It is best to have your sump pump discharge as far from your house and foundation as possible.
 Twenty feet is recommended, so that water can seep into the ground, rather than pooling near the foundation and seeping back into the house.

 Keep the sump pump drain line free of debris.
-Any leaves, sticks, grass or other organic matter can block the line and not let water flow out as effectively, potentially resulting in water backing up into the sump pit and your basement.
+Any organic matter can block the line and not let water flow out as effectively, potentially resulting in water backing up into the sump pit and into your basement.
 Also, make sure to remove any snow or ice from the drain line.

 Any debris in the sump pit can cause clogs in the sump pump and discharge line.
 Remove any solid matter from the pit to keep it running normally.
 If you’re doing any sort of project that involves demolition or creation of dust and debris in the basement, make sure the pit is covered to prevent anything from falling in.

 Back it upIn the event of a severe storm or other electrical outage, if your sump pump doesn’t have power, it won’t work.
 A battery backup system is a great way to make sure you’ll stay high and dry in a storm, as the sump pump can still work even without electricity to the house.

 Common problems you may see with your sump pump

 If you come across issues with your sump pump, the solutions may involve your home’s electrical connection, water intake or float and switch mechanisms in your home.